Nach Baliye 9 Promo: Dibang Questioning Madhurima & Vishal Make Us Wonder If It's Bigg Boss!

 Nach Going The Bigg Boss Way

 Watching the promo, we couldn't stop but think of Bigg Boss!
-It has to be recalled that in Bigg Boss Dibang questioned the contestants.
+It has to be recalled that in Bigg Boss, Dibang had questioned the contestants.
 Many viewers felt Nach Baliye is going the Bigg Boss way.

 Is This Salman Khan’s Idea?